SaaS Application Development Guide: A Step by Step Guide

 Implementation

 The on-premise solutions require more time than SaaS solutions, as the former has to go through several phases for proper planning and execution.
-The latter will already be an existing platform that the vendor has built and tested successfully.
-So, the users can start using the service immediately when they opt for SaaS solutions.

 So if your organization does not have enough resources to develop an on-premise solution, it is better to go for SaaS solutions.
 Also, if any staff has to access your software remotely, it is better to go for SaaS services.